 How to Use

 As mentioned above, the District Profiles were developed to familiarize community members with service district geography, providers, and to show population trends amongst older adults within each district.
-Some community based organizations are named on these profiles as they provide services to older adults in partnership with ADVSD through a contractual relationship with Multnomah County.
+Some community -based organizations are named on these profiles as they provide services to older adults in partnership with ADVSD through a contractual relationship with Multnomah County.
 Many organizations beyond those identified provide services to older adults, including some through county contracts, but those identified serve as service hubs or front doors to services funded by Multnomah County ADVSD.

 People seeking information about services available for older adults in the district are encouraged to call the Aging and Disability Resource Center at (503) 988-3646.